MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0050-applicationobjectextensibilitychangenotallowed.md

 The extensibility of an object is defined by the [Extensible](../properties/devenv-extensible-property.md) property.

 > [!NOTE]
 > The default property value for the `Extensible` property differs depending on the object type.
-See [Extensible](../properties/devenv-extensible-property.md) property for more information.
+For more information, see [Extensible](../properties/devenv-extensible-property.md) property.

 ## Bad code examples